Are Poodles Good with Kids? Family Guide

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Hip Dysplasia screening, Progressive Retinal Atrophy screening, Bloat screening

 Poodles should receive breed-specific screening for hip dysplasia starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of Poodle Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Poodle ownership:
+These ranges reflect national averages for Poodle ownership.

 More Poodle Guides

-Find more specific guidance for Poodle health and care:
+Find more specific guidance for Poodle health and care.

 Hip and Joint Health Management